 ‘Car seats should be bought new as you need to be 100% sure that they have not been comprised in an accident.
 Everything else can be bought second hand if needed.’

 The average cost of a car seat starts at around £100, but they can cost as much as £400.
 Overall, NatWest’s child cost calculator estimates the national average cost of nursery furniture to be around £500, while their ‘other equipment’ estimation is around £300.

 The cost of nappies also creeps up quickly.
-Budget supermarkets such as Aldi and Lidl now do cheaper packs, including Aldi’s well-reviewed Mamia range, which costs £2.89 for 48 at the time of writing, compared to £6 for a premium brand.
+Budget supermarkets such as Aldi and Lidl now do cheaper packs, including Aldi’s well-reviewed Mamia range.

 Or you could try reusable nappies via the Go Real usable nappies scheme.
 A few local authorities across the country have signed up to the scheme and even give vouchers or free samples to try.
 However, on average, parents still spend around £260 a year on nappies.

 Nursery furniture: £500

 Emma says her best money-saving tip is to sign up to freebies and giveaways: ‘You can get rewarded with loyalty cards for Mothercare, Tesco and Boots.
 These all help beat the cost of raising a family.
 Also, read mummy blogs for parenting tips rather than buying magazines.
 Many of these blogs review products and host giveaways which can help you make sure you’re buying the right products for your needs.’